HOW DO I REGISTER FOR PATIENT ACCESS

 You must be a fully registered patient, and need a letter from us containing personalised access codes.
-To get this letter you need to come to Reception and ask for Registration for Patient Access.
-You will need to show some photo ID e.g.passport/driving licence.
-The Receptionist will ask you to complete a form.
-You will be able to collect your access codes and registration instructions in 3 working days.
-Once you have the access codes and instructions you can connect to the web site at anytime and register.
+To get this letter you need to come to Reception and ask for registration for Patient Access.
+You will need to show some photo ID e.g. passport/driving licence.
+The Receptionist will ask you to complete the relevant form(s).
+You will be texted/emailed or asked to collect your registration letter containing your access codes, this process can take up to 28 working days.
+Once you receive your access codes you can connect to the web site at any time and register.

 We ideally require photographic identification.
-The following forms are accepted: current signed passport, current photo driving licence, disabled drivers pass, EU national ID card, current student ID, or an OAP travel pass.
+The following documents are accepted: current signed passport, current photo driving licence, disabled drivers pass, EU national ID card, current student ID.
+Or an OAP travel pass.
 In special circumstances and for children we will accept a birth certificate.

 WHAT ABOUT MY PARTNER/CHILDREN?

-We ask all patients 12 years and older to complete their own registration form.
+We ask all patients 11 years and older to complete their own online patient access form.
 They will then be provided with their own login details.

 You can visit this page by clicking on the link on the home page.
 The first time you use the site you will be asked to create your account.
-Here you will need to enter the four registration codes given to you by the practice.
+Here you will need to enter your access codes contained in your Registration letter given to you by the practice.

 CAN I PRINT THE FORMS AT HOME?

 Yes, all the necessary forms and step by step guidance is available on our website.
-You are welcome to complete your forms at home and see reception with your photo ID.
+You are welcome to complete your forms at home and present them, along with your ID to our receptionist.